 Most people only ever buy 2-3 houses in their lifetime.
 By your second or third time, you might get to know the process a little better and be more confident in the different steps involved and service providers you need.
 But for first time buyers, trying to navigate the process can be overwhelming.

-After all, you're dealing with an incredibly complex process, hearing works and phrases you've never encountered before, learning everything that is involved while still trying to live your day to day life.
+After all, you're dealing with an incredibly complex process, hearing words and phrases you've never encountered before, learning everything that is involved while still trying to live your day to day life.

 We can't fix the whole process, but for getting your head around surveys, we put together this page to answer the most common questions!